nickincardone/NBapi/README.md

 python wrapper for the undocumented/unofficial NBA stats api

 `endpoints.py` contains methods to call the api along with documentation
+## Use
+The NBA stats api is unofficial and undocumented so these endpoints may break or return unexpected data at any time.
+Please rate limit all requests.
+Please be smart when using this wrapper, do not try to copy every stat the NBA has ever collected.

 ## implemented endpoints